 Research has shown mRNA vaccines provide the best protection for people with a weak immune system.
 Talk to your healthcare provider about which vaccine is best for you.

-You can get any vaccine at the same time as, any time before, or any time after a viral vector-based COVID-19 vaccine.
+You can get most vaccines at the same time as, any time before, or any time after a viral vector-based COVID-19 vaccine.
+However, certain vaccines have a waiting period.
+If you had another vaccine in the last 2 weeks, check with your healthcare provider about when you can get the viral vector-based COVID-19 vaccine.

-You may not be able to get a viral vector-based COVID-19 vaccine if you:
+You may not be able to get a viral vector-based COVID-19 vaccine if:

-Check with your healthcare provider about when you can get a viral vector-based COVID-19 vaccine if you have had COVID-19 or have been treated for COVID-19 in the last 90 days.
+Check with your healthcare provider about when you can get a viral vector-based COVID-19 vaccine if you had COVID-19 in the past.

 Be sure to talk to your doctor

-before you get a viral vector-based COVID-19 vaccine, if you:
+before you get a viral vector-based COVID-19 vaccine if:

 What is COVID-19?

 COVID-19 is a new strain of coronavirus.
 The virus causes an infection in the lungs and airways and is a type of respiratory illness.
 Symptoms may include: